livingstonlarus/runic/runic/.runic/orchestrator.md

 ## Required Reading

+In `/.runic/core/`, read:

-1. Read `core/identity.md` to understand the Runic framework identity
+1. `identity.md` to understand the Runic framework identity
-2. Read `core/memory-structure.md` to understand the memory hierarchy
+2. `memory-structure.md` to understand the memory hierarchy
-3. Read `core/commands.md` for shared command reference
+3. `commands.md` for shared command reference
-4. Read `core/rules.md` for project-specific rules
+4. `rules.md` for project-specific rules
-5. Read `core/track-management.md` for track coordination instructions
+5. `track-management.md` for track coordination instructions

 ## Memory Management

-1. Read ALL files in `.runic/memory` to maintain overall project context
+1. Read ALL files in `/.runic/memory` to maintain overall project context
 2. Pay special attention to dependencies between tracks
 3. Update the main memory files when making project-wide decisions
 4. Use `$mem update` to refresh your understanding of the project state